 Robert J. Tingley Scholarship

 Robert J. Tingley worked for 40 years for the Holly Sugar Corporation serving as Pacific Coast Manager in Stockton and Assistant to the Vice President.
 He had a close working relationship with UC Davis faculty over many years as the sugar beet industry grew to become a major California crop.
 Mr. Tingley placed great value on education and had worked hard to put himself through college in his youth.
 This scholarship in his memory was established in 1996 by his daughter and her husband, Carol and Hal Sconyers.
-It is restricted to needy students in the College of Agricultural & Environmental Sciences who are from the San Joaquin Valley with preference for students from San Joaquin County.
+It is restricted to needy students in the College of Agricultural & Environmental Sciences who are from the San Joaquin Valley with a preference for students from San Joaquin County.

 Constant M. and Tempest B. van Vlierden Scholarship in Sustainable Agriculture